JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Paradise_The_Recentering_of_Theology.md

 I saw the Great Light shine into three circles
 In three clear colors bound in one same space. [^4]

-In one uncharacteristically poetic passage _The Urantia Book_ represents the Trinity in a comparable way, as symbolized by concentric spheres: “The personal presence of the Universal Father is immediately surrounded by the personal presence of the Eternal Son, while they are both invested by the unspeakable glory of the Infinite Spirit.” ([UB 11:1.1](/en/The_Urantia_Book/11#p1_1))
+In one uncharacteristically poetic passage _The Urantia Book_ represents the Trinity in a comparable way, as symbolized by concentric spheres: “The personal presence of the Universal Father is immediately surrounded by the personal presence of the Eternal Son, while they are both invested by the unspeakable glory of the Infinite Spirit.” (<a id="a76_341"></a>[UB 11:1.1](/en/The_Urantia_Book/11#p1_1))

 In _The Urantia Book_, God as Father is analogous to Dante's “Great Light that shines into three circles.”
 The Father is “logically” primal — and central — in relation to the co-equal Mother-Son and Infinite Spirit. (_The Urantia Book_ even presents the symbol of the Trinity as three concentric circles, azure in color.)

 The Father is primal in relation to the Trinity, and he is also the “First Source and Center” of all other things and beings, whereas the Son and the Spirit are designated as the “Second Source and Center” and “Third Source and Center” respectively.
 The Primal Father has many phases of manifestation.
 In one phase, the Father is the source and center of the physical cosmos, by virtue of being the First Cause of its universal gravitational and energy center.
 This great center is called “Paradise;” _The Urantia Book_ appropriates the multivalent term “paradise” from the scriptural and artistic traditions of Christianity and gives it a very different, modern twist.

 God is the source of Paradise — what _The Urantia Book_ calls the eternal, central, motionless “Isle of Paradise,” or “Eternal Isle.”
 Paradise is “from eternity;” it is actually causeless.
-But _The Urantia Book_ uses the language of causation as a “philosophic concession...to the time-bound, space-fettered, finite mind of man, to the impossibility of creature comprehension of eternity existences...” ([UB 0:3.23](/en/The_Urantia_Book/0#p3_23))
+But _The Urantia Book_ uses the language of causation as a “philosophic concession...to the time-bound, space-fettered, finite mind of man, to the impossibility of creature comprehension of eternity existences...” (<a id="a82_404"></a>[UB 0:3.23](/en/The_Urantia_Book/0#p3_23))

 The Isle of Paradise is absolutely unique in the cosmos.
-It is the truly _holy center_ of the universe of universes: “Paradise is the center of the force-energy activation of the cosmos — the universe position of the First Source and Center...” ([UB 104:4.26](/en/The_Urantia_Book/104#p4_26)) Amazingly, while it is both “physical”-a “central material object” — yet it is also a time-space transcendent body composed of an “absolute” material found nowhere else:
+It is the truly _holy center_ of the universe of universes: “Paradise is the center of the force-energy activation of the cosmos — the universe position of the First Source and Center...” (<a id="a84_246"></a>[UB 104:4.26](/en/The_Urantia_Book/104#p4_26)) Amazingly, while it is both “physical”-a “central material object” — yet it is also a time-space transcendent body composed of an “absolute” material found nowhere else:

 > The eternal Isle is composed of a single form of materialization-stationary systems of reality.
 This literal substance of Paradise is a homogeneous organization of space potency not to be found elsewhere in all the wide universe of universes.
 It has received many names in different universes, and... [we] have long since named it absolutum.
 This Paradise source material is neither dead nor alive; it is the original nonspiritual expression of the First Source and Center; it is Paradise, and Paradise is without duplicate.
 >
 > It appears to us that the First Source and Center has concentrated all absolute potential for cosmic reality in Paradise as a part of his technique of self-liberation from infinity limitations, as a means of making possible subinfinite, even time-space, creation.
-But it does not follow that Paradise is time-space limited just because the universe of universes discloses these qualities. **Paradise exists without time and has no location in space.** ([UB 11:2.9-10](/en/The_Urantia_Book/11#p2_9)) [Emphasis added]
+But it does not follow that Paradise is time-space limited just because the universe of universes discloses these qualities. **Paradise exists without time and has no location in space.** (<a id="a88_455"></a>[UB 11:2.9-10](/en/The_Urantia_Book/11#p2_9)) [Emphasis added]

 Timeless and spaceless, Paradise is also, we are told, absolutely at rest and motionless. _The Urantia Book_ has a great deal to say about the nature of space that is beyond the scope of this article.
 The concept of space is of course all-important in any cosmology.
 One amazing claim after another about cosmology emanates from _The Urantia Book_.
 Some of these are genuine predictions in the sense that they are verifiable or falsifiable by scientific observation.
 Perhaps the chief of these is that all extant galaxies are actually _in procession around an absolute center of gravity_.
 We have seen that recent astrophysical research on the “peculiar motion” of galaxies could lend itself to such a conclusion.
-This universal rotation around the Holy Center of Paradise is due to the fact that the eternal Isle “is the center and focal point of _absolute material gravity_.” ([UB 11:8.2](/en/The_Urantia_Book/11#p8_2)) [Emphasis added]
+This universal rotation around the Holy Center of Paradise is due to the fact that the eternal Isle “is the center and focal point of _absolute material gravity_.” (<a id="a90_879"></a>[UB 11:8.2](/en/The_Urantia_Book/11#p8_2)) [Emphasis added]

 Intervening between observable galaxies and the Paradise Center is a central material creation, which _The Urantia Book_ calls the central universe, or “Havona.”
 Out beyond the central universe are galaxies that rotate around the central universe in a counter-clockwise ellipse, which in turn is also rotating around Paradise.
 These are organized as seven massive galaxy clusters known as the “seven superuniverses.”

 > Your solar system and other worlds of time are not plunging headlong, without chart and compass, into unmapped space.
 The local universe to which your system belongs is pursuing a definite and well-understood counterclockwise course around the vast swing that encircles the central universe.
-This cosmic path is well charted and is just as thoroughly known to the superuniverse star observers as the orbits of the planets constituting your solar system are known to Urantia (our world) astronomers. ([UB 15:1.2](/en/The_Urantia_Book/15#p1_2))
+This cosmic path is well charted and is just as thoroughly known to the superuniverse star observers as the orbits of the planets constituting your solar system are known to Urantia (our world) astronomers. (<a id="a94_502"></a>[UB 15:1.2](/en/The_Urantia_Book/15#p1_2))

 Scientists who have contemplated _The Urantia Book_ have wrestled long with its controversial claim of a universe Center, around which all material creation rotates.
 It obviously flies in the face of a key principle of relativity, the contention that there is no unique physical reference frame in the universe, nothing motionless by which to measure other motions.